rvzm/zboe/README.md

  startonjoin - start an active hunt session when zboe joins the homechan

  maxhorde - maximum horde size for multi-zombie mode

+# SHOP SETTINGS
+### Determines prices for system shop, here we will describe what each option is for, and what they use for currency.
+Some use XP, and some use Horde Tokens (HT)

+ clips - (XP) max storage for players ammo clips

+ lvlup - (HT) Player level, also increases base accuracy, and clip storage

+ accuracyupgrade - (HT) Player accuracy, increases by 5

+ clipupgrade - (HT) Clip Storage, increases by 1

+ hordetoken - (XP) high cost XP to Horde Token conversion